cxlvinchau/hips/_sources/heur/abstract_diving.rst.txt

 Fractional diving
 -----------------

-:class:`hips.heuristics.FractionalDiving` is a diving heuristic, that bounds the integer variable with lowest fractionality to the nearest integer in each dive.
+Fractional diving is a diving heuristic, that bounds the integer variable with lowest fractionality to the nearest integer in each dive.
 The idea is based on page 17 of :cite:p:`2006:berthold`.
 It can be used to find a quick initial solution or an efficient direction of branching in the branch and bound.
+In HIPS the heuristic is implemented in the :class:`hips.heuristics.FractionalDiving` class.

 The heuristic traverses one path of the branch and bound tree of the MIP model to the leaf node.
-At each branch of the tree, the variable :math:`x_j` with lowest fractionality :math:`f(x_j)` with respect to the current relaxation solution is bound to the closest integer value :math:`[x_j]`.
+At each branch of the tree, the variable :math:`x_j` with the lowest fractionality :math:`f(x_j)` with respect to the current relaxation solution is bounded to the closest integer value :math:`[x_j]`.
 This is done as follows:

 .. math::